zsk-poznan/README/README.md

 ## Docker Hub

-For questions related with https://hub.docker.com/u/zskpoznan contact with kacper.latuszewski@uczen.zsk.poznan.pl or patryk.niedzwiedzinski@uczen.zsk.poznan.pl
+For questions related with https://hub.docker.com/u/zskpoznan contact with kacper.latuszewski@uczen.zsk.poznan.pl
 ## NPM Organization

 Our js packages are deployed to npm organization `@zsk-poznan`.
 This organization is managed by Adam Siekierski, adam.siekierski@uczen.zsk.poznan.pl